SFTtech/openage/doc/ideas/gameplay.md

 ### Infinite regeneration

  - Forest regeneration or seeding
- - Mills can produce sheep, cows, turkeys, etc.
  - Animals reproduce as long as there are two of the same kind left on the whole map

 ### Stone balancing

-Stone cost for all buildings, rebalance stone amount per pile.
+ - Stone cost for all buildings, rebalance stone amount per pile.
-Maybe new deep stone mines for later ages.
+ - Maybe new deep stone mines for later ages.

 Production
 ---------

  - let the last produced unit in a buidling be produced for an infinite time (as long as ressources and pop space are available) --> AOM-style
  - same for farms (either reseed a certain number with a waiting line or an option "reseed forever" as long as ressources are available)
+ - Mills can produce sheep, cows, turkeys, etc.

 For the lulz
 ------------